jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 <img src="/assets/capsule/sface2.jpg" style="border:none;width:20%;">
 </div>

-The following image can be mis-categorized as a gibbon in a CNN model by selectively making small changes into the pixel value of the original panda picture.
+The following image can be mis-categorized as a gibbon in a CNN model by selectively making small changes into the original panda picture.
+The middle noisy picture is the changes made to the panda image on the left.
+After the change, the original CNN network mis-classifies the image as a gibbon.

 <div class="imgcap">
 <img src="/assets/capsule/a2.png" style="border:none;width:60%;">